 PARTNERS IN ART

-Receiving no government funding, YAF has always partnered with corporations that consider supporting the community as one of their primary concerns.
-It is their support and trust that enables YAF to continue to develop a wide-range of innovative art programmes for free, and by doing so, extends art more deeply in the community.
+Receiving no government funding, HKYAF has always partnered with corporations that consider supporting the community as one of their primary concerns.
+It is their support and trust that enables HKYAF to continue to develop a wide-range of innovative art programmes for free, and by doing so, extends art more deeply in the community.

 A big thank you to all our Partners in Art!!